The New York City Department of Education's "Problem Code" is an Unlawful Flag on an Employee's Fingerprints

 No one at the DOE, UFT, or NYSUT, have given me a good explanation.

-In the case of Philomena Brennan (see interim order below of New York State Supreme Court Judge Alice Schlesinger) Judge Schlesinger ordered Theresa Europe to give her how people get put onto the list and how these individuals get off.
-Ms. Europe immediately took Ms. Brennan off the list rather than give any information, which made this part of the Article 78 moot.
+See interim order below of New York State Supreme Court Judge Alice Schlesinger) Judge Schlesinger ordered Theresa Europe to give her how people get put onto the list and how these individuals get off.
+Ms. Europe immediately took the Petitioner off the list rather than give any information, which made this part of the Article 78 moot.
+Ms. Europe could not, or would not, describe to Judge Schlesinger how anyone gets on or off the Problem Code.

 I think we need answers.